Nervosys/Botnix/lib/README.md

 ## Reference documentation

 Reference documentation for library functions is written above each function as a multi-line comment.
-These comments are processed using [nixdoc](https://github.com/nix-community/nixdoc) and [rendered in the Nixpkgs manual](https://nixos.org/manual/nixpkgs/stable/#chap-functions).
+These comments are processed using [nixdoc](https://github.com/nix-community/nixdoc) and [rendered in the Botpkgs manual](https://nixos.org/manual/nixpkgs/stable/#chap-functions).
 The nixdoc README describes the [comment format](https://github.com/nix-community/nixdoc#comment-format).

 See [doc/README.md](../doc/README.md) for how to build the manual.